splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 Host monitoring (agent) mode
 ======================================================================

 In host monitoring (agent) mode, the Collector runs with the application or on the same host as the application, and sends data directly to Splunk Observability Cloud.
-If deployed as a standalone agent, the Splunk Distribution of OpenTelemetry Collector is the only component deployed and configured.
+If deployed as a standalone agent, the Splunk Distribution of the OpenTelemetry Collector is the only component deployed and configured.

 The following image shows the architecture for the standalone mode: